tendermint/tendermint/docs/architecture/adr-053-state-sync-prototype.md

 When starting an empty node with state sync and fast sync enabled, snapshots are restored as follows:

-1. The node contacts the given seeds to discover peers.

-2. The node checks that the local node is empty, i.e. that it has no state nor blocks.
+1. The node checks that the local node is empty, i.e. that it has no state nor blocks.

+2. The node contacts the given seeds to discover peers.

-3. The node contacts a full node, and verifies the trusted block header using the given hash.
+3. The node contacts a set of full nodes, and verifies the trusted block header using the given hash via the light client.

 4. The node requests available snapshots via `RequestListSnapshots`.

-5. The node picks the latest valid snapshot, which must have height > trusted header and be within the unbonding period of the latest trustworthy height (as determined by the light client), and offers it to the application via `RequestOfferSnapshot`.
-If no valid snapshot is found, either try other peers, error out, or fall back to fast sync.
+5. The node iterates over all snapshots in reverse order by height and format until it finds one that satisfies these conditions (otherwise either error out or switch to full sync):

+  * The block at the snapshot height is considered trustworthy by the light client (i.e. snapshot height is greater than trusted header and within unbonding period of the latest trustworthy block).

+  * The application accepts the `RequestOfferSnapshot` call.

-6. The node begins downloading chunks in parallel from multiple peers, via `RequestGetSnapshotChunk`.
+6. The node downloads chunks in parallel from multiple peers, via `RequestGetSnapshotChunk`.

-7. The node passes chunks sequentially to the app, via `RequestApplySnapshotChunk`, along with the root chain hash (at the snapshot height) for verification.
+7. The node passes chunks sequentially to the app, via `RequestApplySnapshotChunk`, along with the root chain hash at the snapshot height for verification.
 If the chunk cannot be verified or applied, the application returns `ResponseException` and Tendermint tries refetching the chunk.
 The final chunk to be applied has `final: true`.

->>> Do we need error codes to be able to differentiate between invalid block, phony block, or internal error on apply?

 8. Once all chunks have been applied, the node compares the app hash to the chain hash, and if they do not match it either errors or discards the state and starts over.